 Remember that Jesus pointed out that hypocrites love to pray!
 (Mt 6:5).
 Many religions have millions of religious people that regularly – quite visibly – pray.
 But what results are they seeing?
 Status with man?

-Even amongst humans, a bad relationship would be the one where you only talk with someone at certain times.
+Even among humans, a bad relationship would be the one where you only talk with someone at certain times.
 Think about it.
 Friends, children and parents, family, they all should have continuous and free access and boldness to talk at any time.
 The ultimate boldness is mentioned in Heb 4:12-16; 7-9.
 Consider Eph 1:6 and Gal 5:6.
 Fear for God is not a fear of being rejected by God!
 It is about awe and loving respect [appreciation] for His Person.
 Talk to Him as a Person, to know Him more accurately, not as if to a “force” in a religious tone of voice and with words you don’t normally use.
 Talk to your Father, Friend, Guide…

 Try and “translate” Num 23:19 and 1 Pet 1:14-16 as “I AM genuine, so you be genuine…”; “I AM real, so you be real…”; “I AM dedicated, faithful, true to you; so you be dedicated, faithful and true to Me…” Be His star (Phil 2:15-16; Jn 11:26; 1 Thess 5:23), know that Jesus Christ is your righteousness (Rom 3:24-28; 8:11,14,29-39), not your self…